-Physical attacks on airport assets - malicious tampering or control of assets resulting in damage state-responsibility state-responsibility namespace available in JSON format at this location.
+Physical attacks on airport assets - malicious tampering or control of assets resulting in damage stealth malware stealth_malware namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.